In your wisest and your most confused, be kind towards yourself.

 I help people cultivate self-love and deepen their relationship to themselves.
 I help you get to know yourself better, and to bring love and compassion to what you see.
 The paradox of change is that when we love and accept what already is, we open the door to change.

 I offer a trauma-informed perspective.
 I work with trauma using EMDR, an evidence-based trauma resolution therapy.
 Evidence-based means that this modality has been studied numerous times and proven to be highly effective in reducing symptoms and resolving trauma.
 Sometimes the memories, emotions, and thoughts associated with a traumatic event get "stuck" in our bodies, not allowing us to move on.
-It is like a bunch of papers strewn on a desk.
-EMDR helps to file away the papers in their right place, so that you can feel better and cultivate a life that you want..
+It is like a bunch of papers strewn on a desk, without having made sense of them.
+EMDR helps to file away the papers in their right place, so that you can feel better and cultivate a life that you want.
 In this process, I will do my best to find that sweet spot where you are being challenged, but still feel safe.
 We will work together to make sure that this process does not overwhelm you.

 I empower you to become your own healer.
 You will learn tools and skills to take outside of the therapy room and into your everyday life.
 I can offer skills and tools relating to the body, emotions, the mind, and spirit.
 These skills empower you in your journey as you create a thriving support system within and around you.
 You can cultivate resilience and adaptability which allow you to live a more fulfilling life.